ZapDos7/design-patterns-examples/README.md

 ### Challenge 7
 Use the observer pattern to refactor an app which handles updates in traffic for various cities.
 ## Pattern 8: The State Pattern
+Allows objects to alter their behaviour depending on their state (e.g. play/pause button) simplifying the otherwise required if/else blocks we could use for this issue.

+The `state` is seperated out from the client and is usually an interface, with concrete implementations for different states, which handle the behaviour based on the different state of the item.
 ### Exercise 8
 ### Challenge 8